Note

 m = Model()

-First of all it is crucial to know, that the return value of the .add_variables function is a linopy.Variable which is essentially like an xarray.DataArray, but it some additional features.
-That means it can have an arbitrary number of labeled dimensions.
-For each coordinate, exactly one representative scalar variable is defined.
+First of all it is crucial to know, that the return value of the .add_variables function is a linopy.Variable which itself contains all important information and provides helpful functions.
+It can have an arbitrary number of labeled dimensions.
+For each combination of coordinates, exactly one representative scalar variable is defined and, in the end, passed to the solver.

-Generally, the function is strongly aligned to the initialization of an xarray.DataArray, meaning lower and upper can be
+Generally, the function is strongly aligned to the initialization of an xarray.DataArray.
+Therefore lower and upper can be

 • scalar values (int/float)